Once you have decided that you wish to install Downlighters in your room it is important for you to decide several things:

 This has been a long standing debate with no particular winner.
 I hope the below information helps.

 Low voltage (LV or 12v) downlights are wired to a transformer, which is then wired to the mains supply.
+Although the transformer wastes approximately 10% of the power through stepping down the voltage to 12v this is more than compensated by the improved performance of low voltage downlights.

 Due to a thicker filament, the halogen 12v bulbs (size MR16) are more efficient than the halogen 230v (size GU10) equivalent.
 The thicker filament also means that the bulbs are more robust.